dseeni/dotfiles-1/README.md

 ```
 Note: you will need to logout and log back in for this to take effect

-- Ensure you have flake8 installed (for ale python linting)
+- Ensure you have flake8 (for ale python linting) and python-language-server (autocompletion) installed
 ```
-sudo pip install flake8
+sudo pip install flake8 python-language-server
 ```
 - Ensure you have exuberant-ctags installed (for vim tags and tagbar)
 ```